-Deciding on a theme for your new blog can be an adventure — it’s certainly one of my favorite parts of building a new blog.
-But, before you rush out to look at cool designs, map out what your blog should look like and what you’re going to put in it.
-Finding a WordPress theme is easy, if you plan things out before you start and keep your requirements in mind as you look.
+Deciding on a theme for your new blog can be an adventure — it’s certainly one of my favorite parts of building a new website.
+But, before you rush out to look at cool designs, map out what you want your website to look like and what your goals for your website are.
+Finding a WordPress theme from among the thousands of themes out there, is easy, if you plan things out before you start and keep your requirements in mind as you look.

-Finding a WordPress theme that works for both you and your visitors is an important step in being successful in your blogging business.
-While you can add some flexibility through plugins, its nice to find a theme that has most of the elements you’re looking for right out of the box.
+Finding a WordPress theme that works for both you and your visitors is an important step in the success of your digital business.
+While you can add some flexibility through plugins, it’s nice to find a theme that has most of the elements you’re looking for right out of the box.
 This makes your job easier and ensures the elements will function properly.
-Adding plugins risks breaking some part of the CSS so that elements might not look right.
+Adding plugins risks breaking some parts of the website code so that elements might not work right together.
+Plugins also add some potential security risks, so try to limit the number and types of plugins you need to use.

-- You want the new blog to work for you and meet your goals
+- You want the new website to work for you and meet your goals

-- How will you make money on the blog — selling product, promoting professional services, through affiliate sales?
+- How will you make money on the website — selling products, promoting professional services, and through affiliate sales?

-- What will you be putting up on the blog – photos, video?
+- What will you put up on the website – landing pages, images, and video?

 - What elements do you need — social engagement, newsletter subscription?